Do you find it difficult to choose the frame that will enhance your interior and the art you love?

 5. What kind of frame?

 I hope these questions and answers help you with finding the right frames for the pieces you love.
+Do not hesitate to ask me any questions.
+And of course the framer you select is very, very important.

-Maybe you have already an idea about the room(s) you want to decorate.
+If you have already an idea about the room(s) you want to decorate.

-In any case, I can help you with both projects!
+I can help you with both projects!

 Just send me a simple photo of the room you are thinking of and the pieces you like, I can do a photomontage of piece in your interior.
 Here is the link with an example.